birddevelper/GeoTIFF-Generator/README.md

 ## Description

-`geotiff_maker` creates a single-band GeoTIFF from point-based soil moisture readings.
+`geotiff_maker` creates a single-band GeoTIFF from point-based ground data readings.
 It reads a CSV file containing moisture samples, interpolates those values across a raster grid, clips the result to a farm boundary from GeoJSON, and writes an output GeoTIFF in `EPSG:4326`.

-The generated raster stores moisture as byte values from `0` to `100`, where each value represents a percent moisture level.
-Pixels outside the farm boundary, or beyond the optional distance limit, are written as NoData.
+The generated raster stores moisture as byte values from `0` to `100`, where each value represents a percent level of data.
+Pixels outside the boundary, or beyond the optional distance limit, are written as NoData.

 <p align="center">